 Do you ever wonder where to start when decorating open shelves or a bookcase?
 This post is for you!
 8 items to use for simple shelf styling coming your way!

-(Note- this post is written based off of a post I wrote almost 2 years ago.
+(Note- this post is written based on a post I wrote almost 2 years ago.
 I updated it with new items & sources!)

 I love to use books when styling my shelves.
 For the most part, I use home decor books stacked in groupings vertically & horizontally throughout my shelves.
-I also love Etsy shops for books I’m styling on my shelves.
-We keep the rest of our books stored behind the closed cabinet doors.
+Almost all of the books I use for styling on my shelves can be found on Amazon.
+We keep the rest of our books stored behind closed cabinet doors.

 That being said, I have seen shelves styled beautifully full of books.
 Room For Tuesday has a great blog post all about that here: 10 tips for shelf styling with lots of books